mconlon17/vivo-pump/examples/mentoring/README.md

 1. `concept_enum.txt` -- used to identify possible subject areas for the advising relationship
 1. `degree_enum.txt` -- used to identify the degree if mentoring is related to obtaning a degree
 1. `date_enum.txt` -- used to list the dates by year to indicate start and end
+1. `mentoring_type_enum.txt` -- used to indicate the type of mentoring relationship.
+To indicate "other" leave the type blank.

 ## Adding and Updating mentoring relationships